ragardner/tksheet/DOCUMENTATION.md

 ---
 # **Example Custom Right Click and Text Editor Validation**

-This is to demonstrate adding your own commands to the in-built right click popup menu (or how you might start making your own right click menu functionality) and also validating text editor input.
-In this demonstration the validation removes spaces from user input.
+This is to demonstrate:
+- Adding your own commands to the in-built right click popup menu (or how you might start making your own right click menu functionality)
+- Validating text editor input; in this demonstration the validation removes spaces from user input.

 ```python
 from tksheet import Sheet
 import tkinter as tk